wizzdev-pl/iot-starter/IBM/README.md

 ## Set up KaaIoT account

-If you are stuck or something will be unclear in next few steps, we recommend looking at official Kaa documentation about connecting your first device at this [link](https://docs.kaaiot.io/KAA/docs/v1.3.0/Tutorials/getting-started/connecting-your-first-device/).
+If you are stuck or something will be unclear in next few steps, we recommend looking at official IBM documentation about Getting Started at this [link](https://cloud.ibm.com/docs/IoT/devices/mqtt.html#).

 ### 1. Create account

-First, you need to create an account on KaaIoT website: [kaaiot.com](https://www.kaaiot.com/).
+First, you need to create an account on IBM Watson IoT Platform website: [ibm.com](https://internetofthings.ibmcloud.com/).
-Click at the "Use Kaa for free" button at top right corner and follow standard procedure of registration.

 ### 2. Create your first application and device endpoint

-After you log in into your new account (as a root user!), familiarize yourself with the UI and the options at the left side pane.

-#### **Application version and autoextract:**

- 1. Hover over the "Device management" option (first one) and select "Applications".
-In the right top corner click "Add application" and enter the name of your application and (optional) description.
- 2. Click on the created application to expand it.
-On the right side look for "epts" and click on it.
-There you should see an option **"Autoextract"**.
-Make sure that the checkbox is checked.
- 3. Go back to the application menu and expand the created application again.
-On the left side of the expanded window you will see “versions”.
-Click on the plus sign next to add a new version.
-You should see the "Name" field with a long sequence of random characters (like this one: c2t3ac6gul4q7qik0ol0-).
-There you should specify a version of your application.
-Let's go with something simple, add "v1" at the input field. **It is important for you to write this application version down as we will need it later - in this example it looks like: "c2t3ac6gul4q7qik0ol0-v1"**.
-You can add some optional display name and description for your convenience.
-After it is created, repeat step 2. but for the created version.
+Create an IoT Platform Service Lite instance directly from the [Platform Service Page in the IBM Cloud Service Catalog](https://cloud.ibm.com/catalog/services/internet-of-things-platform).

+### 3. Create a device

+1.In your IBM Watson IoT Platform dashboard, hover over the left side panel, and choose "Devices" 2.Click "Add Device" in the top right corner
+3.Create a device type.
+The device type name must be no more than 36 characters and contain only: Alpha-numeric characters, Hyphens(-), Underscores(_) and Periods(.).
+For example (IoTStarter)

 #### **Device endpoint:**